mowses/retroarch-info-api/README.md

 ./install.sh
 ```

-To be able to compile and run our project in the latest cores versions, please follow:

-Follow the manual installation for your desired core:
+To be able to compile and run our project with the latest cores versions, please follow our manual installation for cores:
 - [Atari 2600 (Stella)](./docs/stella.md)

 ## COMPILE

+In the root folder where you have cloned this repo:
 ```
 ./compile.sh
 ```
+This will compile the cores for you, so you run it with with RetroArch.

 ## USAGE